-In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act of blasphemy that is commonly called "the unpardonable sin."
-David Grabbe explores the Bible's references to this often-misunderstood subject, showing that, while rare, one could fall into it through bitterness or neglect.
+In Matthew 12:31-32, Jesus warns the Pharisees about crossing a line that cannot be uncrossed, an act commonly called 'the unpardonable sin.'

 Today's society is becoming increasingly insensitive and calloused to the base and profane words.
 This article examines this issue and gives suggestions for eliminating obscenities from our lives.

 David Grabbe, reminding us that God's thoughts are infinitely higher than our thoughts, focuses on the danger of committing the unpardonable sin, attributing God's Holy Power to Beelzebub or Satan the devil.
 The Pharisees in Matthew 12 were sternly warned . . .

 Richard Ritenbaugh, reflecting on the tongue chapter in James, suggests that profanity is on the increase in both the public networks and the private blogs.
 The average person in the English speaking world speaks 80 to 90 curse words a day.
 Cussing has bee. . .

 Jesus Christ remained totally in control of the events of His trial, including His own prediction that He would be crucified under Roman law.

 Richard Ritenbaugh, reminding us that profanity has a much larger scope than cusswords, emphasizes that profane living is equally, if not more significant than profane words or speech.
 As God's called-out people, we bear the name of God; how we act and beh. . .